 The Reading Achievement Plan and other data-driven indicators will be used to inform the decision-making process of our future OIP and to make pivots to remain aligned across all district improvement efforts.
-Currently, the Principal and Regional Vice-President have monthly check-in meetings to monitor the implementation of the OIP and will include the Reading Achievement Plan as the documents are closely aligned.
-The OIP will continue to be updated as the school refines the process of using ESSA evidence-based research to yield high-impact strategies.
-Additionally, the plan supports the system of assessments, as defined by Ohio, including the KRA, diagnostic assessments, norm-referenced assessments, and Ohio State Tests.
+Additionally, the plan supports the system of assessments, as defined by Ohio, including the KRA, diagnostic assessments, norm-referenced assessments, benchmarks, progress monitoring assessments, and Ohio State Tests.
 The school has a trusted management partnership that collects and helps provides support in analyzing data to inform the decision making.